barryclark/jekyll-now/_cultures/2022-04-09-three-ways-of-devops.md

 * Big laundry day once a week -> “Big bang release”
 * Washing all in one shot.
 A lot of clothes needs to get done by the Devs
 * Multiple changes are performed in Production with high risks.
-Red socks and white T-Shirts might get washed together and ruining the T-Shirt with sideffects
+Red socks and white T-Shirts might get washed together and ruining the T-Shirt with side effects
 * Ops is overwhelmed with drying so much laundry.
 The laundry will stay moist for at least 2-3 days

 Let's perform another and improve a little...